keras-team/autokeras/docs/templates/tutorial.md

 ## IO API

-The following code example shows how to use IO API for multi-modal and multi-task scenarios.
+The following code example shows how to use IO API for multi-modal and multi-task scenarios using [AutoModel](/auto_model)

 ```python
 import numpy as np